LoyolaLawTech/Class-Documents/2020/homework/homework2-html.md

-# Homework 4 - HTML
+# Homework 2 - HTML

-## Due Wednesday, February 13 at 5pm
+## Due Wednesday, January 22 at 5pm

-After our harrowing quiz last week, here is a simple homework to relax with.
 Please create a file called homework.html in your public_html directory.
 In that file, create a page of html which lists three things.
 It can be anything, your favorite food, a to-do list, whatever you want, as long as it is a list of